 Thesis Defense and Thesis Committee

-After completing their research, including at least 30 credit hours of doctoral dissertation research, doctoral candidates must publicly defend their thesis before their thesis committee (also called Dissertation Defense Examination Committee).
+In addition to the above candidacy requirements, a PhD student needs to complete at least 30 credit hours of doctoral dissertation research and should have at least two papers before their thesis defense, one of which has been accepted in a peer-reviewed venue and another which has either been accepted or is under invited revision in a peer-reviewed venue; these two papers must not be a conference version and a journal version of the same topic.
+The PhD defense must be organized publicly before their thesis committee (also called Dissertation Defense Examination Committee).
 The thesis committee must include at least four members and must be approved by the Graduate Committee and the Dean of the Graduate College.
 This thesis committee must include at least one member from outside the department who will serve as the chair of the thesis committee.

 The thesis defense presentation is open to the public.
 It must be advertised widely via email and public postings.
 The end of the thesis defense is closed; during this portion, the thesis committee may ask any questions of the student.
 Students must submit a written thesis to the Graduate College for a format check a minimum of three weeks before their defense.
 Students must provide copies of the written dissertation to each member of the thesis committee a minimum of two weeks before the defense.